Autism

 Our vision is to have an autism-friendly City and Hackney.

-We’re running a pilot project: the Autistic Friendly Neighbourhoods project.
-The aim of the project is to support the London fields neighbourhood to be more welcoming and accessible to autistic people.
-You can find out more about the project via the Autistic Friendly Neighbourhoods newsletter.
+Between May 2022 and March 2024, we ran the Autistic Friendly Neighbourhoods project.
+The aim of the project was to support the London Fields neighbourhood to be more welcoming and accessible to autistic people.

 City and Hackney autistic friendly standards